Administrative – executive leadership; finance and general administration; outreach and engagement; and legal services.

 Planning and Research Division

-This Division has primary responsibility for 5 areas of the State’s Protection and Restoration program: Applied Research; Plan Development, Feasibility, River Science, and Environmental.
+This Division has primary responsibility for 5 areas of the State’s Protection and Restoration program: Applied Research; Plan Development, Feasibility Studies, River Studies, and Environmental.

 Project Management Division